The 21 Best Star Trek Original Series Episodes, Ranked

 15. Balance of Terror (Season 1, Episode 14)

-A fan favorite for good reason, the episode depicts the loneliness of command as Kirk tries to seek and destroy a marauding alien vessel without triggering an outright war.
-Seeing some of the "lower decks" types makes the Enterprise feel more real and lived in and sells that Kirk's every decision has repercussions beyond the bridge.
+A fan favorite for good reason, "Balance of Terror" depicts the loneliness of command as Kirk tries to seek and destroy a marauding alien vessel without triggering an outright war.
+Seeing some of the "lower decks" types makes the Enterprise feel more real and lived-in and sells that Kirk's every decision has repercussions beyond the bridge.
 But it's Mark Lenard's perfectly pitched turn as the unnamed Romulan commander that's most memorable here.
 Torn over the ramifications of the performance of his duty, he's Kirk's equal in every way, and you can believe that he loses this battle not by dint of any personal failings but merely because his ship is outmatched by the much quicker and faster-firing Enterprise.

 14. The Ultimate Computer (Season 2, Episode 24)

-Kirk's infamous for offing overzealous computers (see: Landru in "Return of the Archons," Nomad in "The Changeling," and the androids of "I Mudd"), but his personal best computer kill is in "The Ultimate Computer."
-Here he doesn't merely meltdown the M5 Multitronic unit by confronting its flawed logic regarding its purpose; he aims a precise surgical strike at the chink he spots in its programming armor: appealing to the morality inherent in the memory engrams its all too human creator imprinted it with, causing it to reason it must die to pay for the sin of murder.
+Kirk is infamous for offing overzealous computers (see: Landru in "Return of the Archons," Nomad in "The Changeling," and the androids of "I Mudd"), but his personal best computer kill is in "The Ultimate Computer."
+Here, he doesn't merely melt down the M5 Multitronic unit by confronting its flawed logic regarding its purpose; he aims a precise surgical strike at the chink he spots in its programming armor — appealing to the morality inherent in the memory engrams its all too human creator imprinted it with, causing it to reason it must die to pay for the sin of murder.

 This episode is character-driven, with Kirk confronting his own redundancy and possible irrelevancy even as Spock and McCoy make their loyalty and friendship clear.
 Guest star William Marshall's turn as the deranged Dr. Daystrom is a standout, ranking among the best of the show.